Patients with mental disorders or learning disabilities

 - If there is not time, you may consider disclosing the minimum information necessary to provide care in the patient's best interests.

 - If you are unsure how to proceed, discuss the request with a colleague or call the MDU 24-hour medico-legal helpline.

-This guidance was correct at publication 03/09/2019.
-It is intended as general guidance for members only.
+This page was correct at publication on 03/09/2019.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.